Academic Good Standing Letter Request

 - The faculty member and the student meet/correspond at least one hour every week to discuss the student’s work.

 Within the first two weeks of the semester and with the approval of their advisor and the Records Office, students may drop or all courses.

 Students considering a course addition, must ensure that any course changes will fit into their schedules.
 The Records Office will notify a student via e-mail within 24 hours whether the change is approved or not.
 A schedule without conflicts and course availability will determine Records Office approval.

 To check course availability log on to the MLC Portal, click on Scheduling and Course Status.
 A list of classes will appear.
 Classes that are closed will be in red and be designated as “full.”
 All other sections are open.
 To see courses from semesters other than the current one, place your mouse pointer over current year and semester and a drop down menu will bring up a list of available semesters for you to look at.

-It is the student’s responsibility to apply for graduation.
-Applications are due in the Records Office by February 1 of the student’s junior year.
+Application forms are due in the Records Office by February 1 of the year preceding the student’s graduation, typically junior year.
 This information is needed to conduct the student’s graduation degree audit and to ensure that the student has the appropriate number of credits to graduate.
-It is the student’s responsibility to notify the Records Office if the student’s anticipated graduation date changes.
+Students are also responsible for notifying the Records Office if their anticipated graduation date changes.
 Failure to apply for graduation may delay the student’s graduation date.